 In October 2015, the EPA published standards for states to implement to control GHG emissions from existing electric generating units.
 These standards are referred to as the CPP.
 We, along with a number of states and other parties, filed lawsuits against the EPA standards.
-The EPA proposed to repeal the CPP in October 2017, and in December 2017, issued an Advance Notice of Proposed Rulemaking (ANPR), soliciting information on systems of emission reduction that comply with EPA's interpretation of the Clean Air Act, for a possible replacement of the CPP.
-Most recently, on July 9, 2018, the EPA forwarded its proposed rule replacing the CPP to the OMB for interagency review.
-In light of these administrative actions, the future of the CPP regulations and associated guidance is uncertain.
-However, if the CPP is not repealed, survives the pending legal challenges and is implemented as written or if a replacement to the CPP is adopted with similar requirements, it could result in significant additional compliance costs that would affect our future results of operations and financial position if such costs are not recovered through regulated rates.
-Due to the pending litigation, the proposed repeal of the CPP, the ANPR, and the uncertainties in the state approaches, the ultimate timing and impact of the CPP or other GHG regulations on our operations cannot be determined with certainty at this time.
+The EPA proposed to repeal the CPP in October 2017.
+On August 31, 2018, EPA published a proposed rule, the ACE, which is intended to serve as a replacement for the CPP.
+If finalized as proposed, it is expected that the ACE would generally require a lower level of CO2 emission reductions than the CPP and provide more regulatory flexibility to individual states.
+We cannot predict whether CPP will be repealed or whether the ACE will be implemented in its current form.

+If GHG regulations are implemented, it could result in additional compliance costs that could affect our future results of operations and financial position if such costs are not recovered through regulated rates.
 Complying with the CO2 emission performance standards, and with other future environmental rules, may make it economically impractical to continue operating all or a portion of our jointly owned facilities or for individual owners to participate in their proportionate ownership of the coal-fired generating units.
 This could lead to significant impacts to customer rates for recovery of plant improvements and / or closure related costs and costs to procure replacement power.
 In addition, these changes could impact system reliability due to changes in generation sources.